Nerwin/guessing-one/README.md

 2. Go to new game
 3. Think about a character from South-Park
 4. The IA will ask you some questions, you just have to answer it :)

--  The IA can learn new character from South-Park.

 ## Contributing
 1. Fork it!